UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic showing the manual method to estimate appliance energy cost in two steps: finding watts and using a kWh formula.

-This image illustrates the two-step manual process for estimating an appliance’s energy cost by finding its wattage and calculating daily kilowatt-hour usage.
+The two-step manual process for estimating an appliance’s energy cost involves finding its wattage and calculating daily kilowatt-hour usage.

-If you want a quick estimate without buying extra equipment, you can measure electric usage using a simple math formula.
-This method is ideal for devices with a constant energy draw, such as lightbulbs or space heaters, but requires you to locate the technical specifications of your appliance first.
+If you want a quick estimate without buying extra equipment, you can calculate appliance electricity cost using a simple math formula.
+This manual approach is ideal for devices with a constant energy draw — such as traditional lightbulbs, space heaters, or ceiling fans — but it requires you to play detective and locate the technical specifications of your appliance first.

-Every electrical device is required to have a label or nameplate that lists its power requirements.
-You can usually find this sticker on the back or bottom of the appliance, or molded directly onto the plug itself.
-Look for a number followed by a “W” (Watts).
-If the label only lists Volts (V) and Amps (A), you can find the watts by multiplying them together (Volts × Amps = Watts).
-If you can’t find any label, you can often look up the model number online to get approximate wattage.
+Every consumer electrical device is required to have a label or nameplate listing its power requirements.
+You can usually find this sticker on the back or bottom of the appliance, inside the door frame of a refrigerator, or molded directly onto the power brick itself.
+Look for a number followed by a “W” for Watts.
+If the label only lists Volts (V) and Amps (A), simply multiply them together to find your wattage (Volts × Amps = Watts).
+If the sticker has worn off over the years, a quick online search of the model number will usually uncover the original technical sheet.

-Once you have the wattage, you need to convert it into kilowatt-hours (kWh), which is how your utility company bills you.
-Use the following formula to determine how much energy a device uses over time:
+Once you have the total wattage, you need to convert it into kilowatt-hours to match how your utility company bills you.
+Use the following formula to determine how much energy a device consumes over a specific period of time:

 (Watts × Hours Used Per Day) ÷ 1,000 = Daily kWh

-For example, if you run a 1,500-watt space heater for 4 hours a day, the calculation is (1,500 × 4) ÷ 1,000, which equals 6 kWh per day.
-To find the cost, multiply that daily kWh usage by your electricity rate (found on your utility bill and explained in our electricity guides).
-If you pay 15 cents per kWh, running that heater costs you $0.90 a day.
+Let’s run a practical example.
+If you operate a 1,500-watt space heater in your home office for 4 hours a day, the calculation is (1,500 × 4) ÷ 1,000, which equals exactly 6 kWh per day.
+To find the financial cost, multiply that daily kWh usage by the electricity rate listed on your monthly statement (this rate varies by location and provider, as detailed in our electricity guides).
+If your utility provider charges you 15 cents per kWh, running that space heater costs you $0.90 per day, or roughly $27 a month.

 Illustration of a man using a plug-in electricity monitor on a refrigerator to track energy use.